imanzabet/RAF-DCL/README.md

-### Random Forest algorithm for Document Classification
+### Pipeline for Random Forest algorithm for Document Classification and Prediction

 In this project, a whole pipeline from extracting text from original documents, preprocessing text documents, feature extraction, classification, and prediction has been proporsed:
 <br />